Another year gone by, it’s 2015 and the start of our 25th year in business! Hard to believe!

 That my friends is all true!
 Well, thanks to the school of hard knocks, great fabric companies and their sales reps… especially Checker Distributers & Jenny Henderson, wonderful employees & customers we are STILL here today!
 And, should you visit you’ll find fabric of all kinds- Australian, Oriental, 1800’s reproductions, modern & traditional designers and even….
 Dr Seuss!
 We have books that inspire and instruct, patterns, beautiful displays, classes, sewing machines (we like Janome the best) encouragement and good times throughout this wonderful old store of 6,000 square feet!
 Children are welcome, dogs too and once we even had a cat visit in a pet stroller!!

-A word(s) about the sweet Charleston store… we reluctantly closed just one year ago after 13 years.
+A word(s) about the sweet Charleston store… we reluctantly closed just three years ago after 13 years.
 The building was to be sold and most interested people wanted long leases …I would be in my 80’s.
 So, we packed up and moved what was there back to Summerville.
 We have a Memorial Wall with all the nice notes folks wrote.
 Skirt magazine is located in our old space and they are good to console and send women to Summerville.
 The new property owner has the whole place looking great.
 And, we like to think we left a good feeling on that corner.

 A word(s) about Summeville.
 This is a great place to visit, shop, eat, explore, stay.
 We have nice motels out on the interstate and modern shopping.
 Then as you come into the historic downtown, we have charming B&B’s, locally owned eateries, antique malls, art galleries, boutiques and the oldest drugstore in South Carolina where you can get a real lemonade made from scratch!
 We have something for everyone.